Using HiBiT protein tagging to understand the biology behind our desire for food

 The lab website states: “So far the development of drugs to treat obesity has been largely unsuccessful and several of the targets first identified as promising have been abandoned.
 Our goal is to identify new targets with the hope that they will allow for the development of a safe and effective treatment for obesity.”

-Recently, Dr. Sebag’s lab have been using HiBiT protein tagging to investigate the role of MRAP2 in modulating the trafficking of the prokinectin and ghrelin receptors.
-Traditionally, they would have used an antibody-based method (ELISA) to monitor this type of interaction, but they have found that HiBiT tagging offers a much more sensitive, less variable and faster way to detect receptor internalization.
+Dr. Sebag’s lab have been using HiBiT protein tagging to investigate the role of MRAP2 in modulating the trafficking of the prokineticin and ghrelin receptors.
+Traditionally, they would have used an antibody-based method (ELISA) to monitor this type of interaction, but they have found that HiBiT protein tagging offers a much more sensitive, less variable and faster way to detect GPCR internalization.

 “HiBiT really represents a breakthrough in the way we measure protein trafficking or protein secretion”